 The Sync Source provides a high-precision time information and the according synchronization status to Module 8029NTS.
-This time and status information is used for synchronization of the NTP service running on 8029NTS.
+This time and status information is used for synchronization of the NTP service and if applicable other signal generations running on 8029NTS.

 3.2 Function 8029NTS (WebGUI: Device)